Val Kilmer: 1990–1995: Stardom with The Doors and Batman

-1996–1999
+1996–2009: Further career

-In 1996 he appeared in a largely unknown film, Dead Girl, and starred alongside Marlon Brando in the poorly received The Island of Dr Moreau.
+In 1996 he appeared in a largely unknown film, Dead Girl, and starred alongside Marlon Brando in the poorly received The Island of Dr. Moreau.
 That year, Kilmer starred alongside Michael Douglas in the thriller The Ghost and the Darkness.
-In 1997 he played Simon Templar in the popular action film, The Saint.
-Kilmer looked forward to the title role as a change toward a more fun, less serious action thriller, while enjoying the "master of disguise" chameleon characters like a mad artist, a nerdy British scientist, a cleaner, and a Russian mob boss.
+In 1997 he played Simon Templar in the popular action film The Saint.
+Kilmer looked forward to the title role as a change toward a more fun, less serious action thriller, while enjoying the "master of disguise" chameleon characters including a mad artist, a nerdy British scientist, a cleaner, and a Russian mob boss.
 Kilmer also wrote the poetry in the film.
 He received a salary of $6 million for the movie.
 The Saint was a financial success, grossing $169.4 million worldwide.

-In 1998, he voiced Moses in the animated film The Prince of Egypt, before starring in the independent film Joe the King (1999).
-Also in 1999, he played a blind man in the drama/romance At First Sight, which he described as being, of then, the hardest role he had ever had.
+In 1998, he voiced both Moses and God in the animated film The Prince of Egypt, before starring in the independent film Joe the King (1999).
+Also in 1999, he played a blind man in the drama/romance At First Sight, which he described as being, as of then, the hardest role he had ever had.